 Fluoride Intake Calculator

-This calculator estimates how much fluoride you may take in during a typical day and expresses the result in milligrams per day.
+This fluoride intake calculator estimates how much fluoride a person may take in during a typical day and expresses the result in milligrams per day.
 That sounds technical, but the practical idea is simple: fluoride often comes from several small places at once.
 Drinking water can contribute some, swallowing a little toothpaste can contribute more, and beverages, rinses, or supplements can add another layer.
 When those pieces are viewed one at a time, the picture is easy to miss.
 When they are added together, the total becomes much more informative.

 Fluoride is one of those health topics where balance matters more than slogans.
 At appropriate levels, it supports tooth enamel and helps reduce cavities.
 At excessive levels over time, especially while children's teeth are developing, it can raise the risk of dental fluorosis and other problems.
 That does not mean every exposure is risky.
 It means the amount, the source, the person's age, and the pattern over time all matter.
 A calculator like this is useful because it turns vague concern into a concrete estimate you can inspect and discuss.